psychosophonis/beyondbitcoin/glossary.md

 ## Blockchain.
 Name given to technology where all transactions are logged to a distributed ledger.

+## Block Time

+The amount of time between the adding of the next block to the last on a blockchain.
+In 2017 Ethereum's blocktime is avergaing at about 18s.
+Bitcoin is more like 9 minutes.

 ## Bitcoin.

 A contract or program that runs on a blockchain (see above) to allow the exchange of value.